Search String

 Discovery Software International ported Taito's legendary Arkanoid coinop of 1986 to the Amiga in February of 1988.
 A god-tier block-breaker with no equal, the original Arkanoid coinop was designed by Akira Fujita and Hiroshi Tsujino of Taito.

-A souped-up, high-speed clone of Atari's Breakout coinop of 1976, Arkanoid is one of the most fiendishly addictive games to appear on Western computer-game machines.
+A souped-up, high-speed clone of Atari's Breakout coinop of 1976, Arkanoid is one of the most fiendishly addictive games to appear on Western home computer game machines.
 In addition, Amiga Arkanoid is one of the greatest coinop ports of all-time; it is as playable as the original arcade game and practically arcade-perfect.
-In fact, I prefer Amiga Arkanoid to coinop Arkanoid.
+In fact, I prefer Amiga Arkanoid to coinop Arkanoid because Amiga Arkanoid features +33 levels and does not chew through coins.

 As in Breakout and other block-breakers, the object of Arkanoid is to destroy colored blocks by deflecting a ball into them with a bat that can only move horizontally along the bottom of the screen.
-In Arkanoid, the walls of blocks are space walls, the ball is an energy weapon and the bat is a spacecraft called "The Vaus."
+The bat must deflect the ball before it reaches the bottom of the screen, or a life is lost.
+In Arkanoid, the walls of blocks are strongholds, the ball is an energy weapon and the bat is a spacecraft called "The Vaus."

 Once all the blocks in a round have been destroyed -- every single one -- players auto-progress to the next round.
 There are 33 rounds in total though an extra 33 can be accessed by starting the game via F3/F4 rather than F1/F2.
 Either way, the player faces off against DOH in the finale's boss fight of Round 33.

 Upon their destruction blocks randomly drop capsules that, when caught, confer power-ups to the Vaus.
-The most coveted capsule is the Break which allows the Vaus to warp to the next round regardless of round state, but the most fun power-up is the Space Invaders-style twin-laser.
-Some blocks are indestructible and protect destructible blocks so the laser is not always useful, but some also have soak or "hit-points" that make the laser eminently useful.
+The most coveted capsule is the Break which allows the Vaus to warp to the next round regardless of round state, but the most fun power-up is the Space Invaders-style Twin-laser.
+Some blocks are indestructible and protect destructible blocks so the laser is not always useful, but some blocks also have soak or "hit-points" that make the laser eminently useful.
+Power-ups do not carry over to subsequent rounds.

 The ball bounces off the Vaus, off the blocks, off the top, left and right walls of the round, and off annoying aliens that hover about the playfield and descend towards the Vaus.
-If the Vaus fails to connect with the ball, a life is lost.
 Aliens are destroyed when they come into contact with the Vaus.
 Points are awarded for destroying blocks and aliens and catching capsules.

 The ball also accelerates over time, making it harder to hit.
-If the ball splits into three via Disruption power-up, it accelerates more quickly.
+If the ball splits into three via Disruption capsule, the trio of balls accelerate three times as fast.
 The balls are clearly defined and move smoothly across the screen even when they are flying around at top-speed.
+The balls can reach incredible speeds; so much so, that connecting with a ball blurring across the screen at top-speed is, in itself, something of an achievement.

 To master Arkanoid it is necessary to hit the ball using the edges of the Vaus in order to angle the ball into exacting or hard-to-reach places.
-Arkanoid forces players to get good at angling the ball during round 3, which constitutes an early difficulty spike that has no doubt ended many a run over the years.
+Naturally, using the edge of a bat is risky because it increases the likelihood of missing.
+Arkanoid forces players to get good at angling the ball during round 3, which constitutes an early difficulty spike that has no doubt ended many a run over the years, and made grown men cry.

 The 1987 Atari ST version of Arkanoid is almost as good as the Amiga one.
 The ST version of Arkanoid was programmed and drawn by Peter Johnson whereas the Amiga version of Arkanoid was developed by Chris Chirogene, Eric Reinhart, Rick Ross and Joe Sleator.